 This ambient air quality monitoring method is an Australian and USEPA Standard method and the high volume sampler is operated accordingly.
-The instrument is currently operated on a one-day-in-four sampling basis.
-The high volume sampler was located at Wainuiomata Bowling Club from September 2000 through to October 2001.
+The instrument is currently operated on a one-day-in-four 12:00 pm to 12:00 pm sampling basis.
+The high volume sampler was located at Wainuiomata Bowling Club from September 2000 through to October 2002.

-3.3.1 Quality Assurance
+3.4.1 Quality Assurance